DianaIonita/serverless-api-gateway-caching/README.md

       Properties:
         ParentId:
           Fn::GetAtt:
-            - ApiGatewayRestApi # the default Rest API logical ID
+            - ApiGatewayRestApi # the default REST API logical ID
             - RootResourceId
         PathPart: serverless # the endpoint in your API that is set as proxy
         RestApiId: